 This gadget uses a long, hollow needle and pressurized argon gas to puncture the top of a standard cork.
 The argon gas displaces the wine, pushing it out through the needle and through the pour spout of the device, right into a glass.
 With an inert gas like argon, there is no oxidation of the wine.
 The wine in the bottle stays fresh and sealed while you enjoy a sample of any wine from your collection.
 The best part: after pulling the needle out of the cork, the bottle reseals in less than five minutes.
 It is utterly unbelievable.
 Don’t believe me?
 I made a video to show you both the effectiveness of the product and my astonishment at its efficacy.

 We Have a Winner on How to Save Wine for Later!

 Verdict: Coravin™ Wine Systems are pricey with a starting price tag of $299, but well worth the investment.
 Any casual wine drinker can taste single glasses of wine from their collection.
 You can purchase and keep high quality wine without waste.
 The system is easy to use and easy to store.

 I purchased the Coravin™ Model Two Wine System because it was the most affordable and in stock.
 In the course of writing, I received an email from Coravin stating that they’ve branched into screw tops now too!

-If you are interested in buying and trying this product out, use this link or any of the links in this article to receive $25 off any order over $90.
+If you are interested in how to save wine for later, and want to try this product out, use this link or any of the links in this article to receive $25 off any order over $90.

 This page contains affiliate links.